 A shoulder dislocation occurs when the “ball” portion of the shoulder pops out of its “socket”.
 Because shoulders have such a wide range of motion, they are the most commonly dislocated joint in the human body.

 Shoulder dislocations are mostly caused by extreme force.
 It could be the result of a hard blow, a fall, or trauma due to playing contact sports.
-They are most likely in activities with the potential for frequent hard blows or falls, such as football, rugby, and gymnastics.
+They are most likely in activities with the potential for frequent hard blows or falls, such as:

 Also, people who’ve already experienced shoulder dislocation are more likely to experience it again.